z669016/adventofcode-2019/README.md

 a point in time.
 When you found the repetition in each of these separately,you can calculate the moment of repetition by finding the least-common-multiple for the three values.

+## Day 13
+Again we have an int code computer game.
+No changes to the computer are required though.
+A '''Game''' class contains the man functionality.
+The game object creates and runs the int code computer program (using itself as the
+'''OutputDevice'''), and processes the output.
+The game uses an '''ExtendableSurface''' (which is basically a grid of
+'''Tile''' objects that grows if a point is set that's off the grid), which gets updated based on the output.
+A '''Joystick''' class is being used as '''InputDevice''' and depending on the x-axis of the ball compared to the x-axis of the paddle, the joystick returns -1 (move left), 0 (neutral), or +1 (move right) to the int code device.

+That IntCodeDevice is really an amazing piece of hardware ...

 ## intcode
 An '''Address''' class is used to represent a memory address.